HelpICantBuyAMacBook/ESPX/README.md

 # ESPX
 Destroys ESP(EFI System Partition.)
-This can be considered malware.
-Only test in VMs.
+EDUCATIONAL PURPOSES ONLY.
+TEST ONLY IN SAFE VMS.
 This was made in batch.